symlex/symlex/README.md

 for validating user input data in the controller layer before passing it to models.

 The following example shows how to work with those libraries in a REST controller context.
 Note, how easy it is to avoid deeply nested structures.
-User model and form are injected as dependencies.
+User model and form factory are injected as dependencies.

 ```php
 namespace App\Controller\Rest;